cometaj2/huckle/README.rst

 - SOCKS tunneling through environment variables (ALL_PROXY)

-- Auto configuration of an HCLI when provided with a url to an HCLI root (e.g. huckle pull https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)
+- Auto configuration of an HCLI when provided with a url to an HCLI root (e.g. huckle install https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)

 To Do
 -----